Tammy Abraham: 2021–22 season

-Abraham signed for Serie A club Roma on 17 August 2021 on a five-year contract, with the transfer fee reported to be £34 million, with Chelsea including a £68 million buy-back clause which can only be triggered after the player has completed two seasons with Roma.
 Abraham made his Serie A debut on 22 August, assisting twice as Roma defeated Fiorentina 3–1.
 Four days later, he made his UEFA Europa Conference League debut in a 3–0 home win over Trabzonspor.
 On 29 August, he scored his first goal for Roma in a 4–0 win against Salernitana.
 On 16 September, he scored his first goal in the Conference League, completing the Giallorossis 5–1 victory against CSKA Sofia.
 On 20 January 2022, he made his first appearance in the Coppa Italia, contributing to 3–1 home win over Lecce with a goal and an assist.
 Three days later, he scored a brace in the victorious away match against Empoli, becoming the first English player in thirty years to score more than 10 goals in a Serie A season.
+On 25 May, he played in the Conference League final which ended in a 1–0 victory for Roma over Feyenoord.